SwinAkathon/cos40003/lects/w10/javafx-ws/ReadMe.md

 --------------------------------------------

 # Scope and Prerequisites
-The materials presented here came from the book ["Introduction to Programming Using Java (Version 9.0, JavaFX Edition)"](https://math.hws.edu/javanotes/index.html) by David J. Eck.
+The materials presented in this tutorial are from the book ["Introduction to Programming Using Java (Version 9.0, JavaFX Edition)"](https://math.hws.edu/javanotes/index.html) by David J. Eck.

 - **Chapters in scope**: 6

 This tutorial assumes Java JDK 17 or above.

 In order to compile and run JavaFX applications, follow the instructions in [Section 2.6](https://math.hws.edu/javanotes/c2/s6.html) of the book to set up JavaFX for use in your IDE.
 In particular, if you compile-run your application from the command line then read [Section 2.6.7](https://math.hws.edu/javanotes/c2/s6.html#basics.6.7).

 # 6.1: A Basic JavaFX Application